Santa Francesca Romana: Description

 The inscriptions found in Santa Francesca Romana (S. Maria Nuova), a valuable source illustrating the history of the church, have been collected and published by Vincenzo Forcella.

 The interior, a single nave with side chapels, was rebuilt by Lombardi in the years preceding Francesca Buzzi's canonization, beginning in 1595.
 In the middle of the nave is the rectangular schola cantorum of the old church, covered in Cosmatesque mosaics.
-Another prominent feature is the confessional designed by Gian Lorenzo Bernini (1638–49), in polychrome marbles with four columns veneered in jasper.
 Among the altarpieces are works by Pietro Tedeschi, Padre Pozzi, and Subleyras.

-The sacristy houses the precious Madonna Glycophilousa ("Our Lady of Tenderness"), an early 5th-century icon brought from Santa Maria Antiqua.
+The sacristy houses the precious Madonna Glykophilousa ("Our Lady of Tenderness"), an early 5th-century icon brought from Santa Maria Antiqua.
 The twelfth-century Madonna and Child had been painted over.
 It was meticulously detached from the panel in 1950.

 The tomb of Pope Gregory XI, who returned the papacy to Rome from Avignon, reconstructed to a design by Per Paulo Olivieri (signed and dated 1584) is in the south transept.

 The Deaconry was suppressed on 8 August 1661.
 S. Maria Nova was reestablished, as the Titulus of a Cardinal Priest, on 17 March 1887 by Pope Leo XIII.
-The titulus of the church remains Sancta Mariae Novae; the current Cardinal Priest of the Titulus S. Mariae Novae is Angelo Sodano.
+The titulus of the church remains Sancta Mariae Novae; the current Cardinal Priest of the Titulus S. Mariae Novae is Péter Erdő.
 A Cardinal Priest no longer has any jurisdiction over his titular church or its clergy.
 He is only the Cardinal Protector.

 Saint Francesca Romana has been named the patron of car drivers, because of a legend that an angel used to light her way with a lamp when she travelled at night.
 Automobiles line up on the day of her feast (9 March) as far as the Colosseum, to partake of the blessing.

 The facade of the Church of Holy Cross College, in Clonliffe in Dublin, Ireland, is a replica of Santa Francesca Romana.
 It was designed by the Gothic Revival Architect James Joseph McCarthy and is one of the few exceptions to his list of Gothic works.

+Confessio

+The confessio is the enclosed area below the altar, built between 1638 and 1649 to a design by Gian Lorenzo Bernini.
+At its center is a sculptural group of St Frances and the angel.
+Bernini's sculpture was taken during the French occupation in 1798 and is now lost, and was replaced in 1866 by the sculptor Giosuè Meli.